-If you’ve been looking for ways to help with insomnia and other sleep issues, you have probably heard of sleep restriction therapy.
+If you’ve been looking for ways to help with insomnia and other sleep issues, you may have heard of sleep restriction therapy.
 Sleep restriction therapy is commonly used in cognitive behavior therapy for insomnia, or CBTi.
-It works by reducing the amount of time you spend in bed, helping you to get better and deeper sleep.
+Sleep restriction works by reducing the amount of time you spend in bed, helping you to get better and deeper sleep.

-Though this may sound counterproductive, it can have great results for some individuals.
+Though this may sound counterproductive to try to sleep less, it can have great results for some individuals.
 In this article, we’ll talk about what sleep restriction therapy is, how it works, and whether it could be effective for your sleep concerns.
-Read on to learn more.

 Sleep restriction therapy, or SRT, is a treatment method for insomnia.
 It’s also sometimes referred to as sleep compression or sleep consolidation.
-Whatever term you use for it, the point of the therapy is to limit the individual’s time in bed, gradually increasing this amount as the individual’s sleep improves.
-The time in bed is never less than 5 hours, and the end goal is usually to get the time in bed to 7 to 9 hours, depending on the person’s sleep needs.
+Whatever term you use, the point of the therapy is to limit the individual’s time in bed.
+When undergoing sleep restriction therapy, you’re never in bed less than 5 hours and the goal is to gradually increase that time to 7 to 9 hours as sleep improves.

 Although sleep restriction therapy is sometimes used on its own for insomnia, it’s usually an extension of cognitive behavioral therapy.